RichardRed0x/politeia-digest/issue-050.md

 **[Decred Arabia Communications and Content 2022](https://proposals.decred.org/record/0ff082d)**

 Published Nov 24 by arij | 11 comments

 *Recap: This proposal requests $10,600 to extend the work of the current proposal for another 10-12 months.
-The previous proposal had a budget of $6,200 for six months but only $2,120 was used.
-An overview of the last period's activities is provided, these included a limited number of events due to Covid-19 restrictions.
+The previous proposal had a budget of $6,200 for 6 months but only $2,120 was used.
+An overview of the last period's activities is provided, these included a limited number of events due to COVID-19 restrictions.
 For the coming year, the proposal projects most of the budget being spent on events, with $2,100 for producing videos.*

 ## About this issue